 Welcome to OneOme

-OneOme is a Minneapolis-based precision medicine startup offering the RightMed® test, a pharmacogenomic test that may help providers in selecting medications for their patients.
+OneOme is a Minneapolis-based precision medicine startup offering the RightMed® Test, a pharmacogenomic test that may help providers when selecting medications for their patients.

 HLA00097NM_002116 (interrogated at exon 2)